LIKO-12/legacy-2/Documentation/Guides/Filesystem.md

 ### Important
 !> **Never** store your own things in the **C** drive, as **it is replaced on updates**.

+## Note
+> In case of writing your own OS on the C drive (or modifing DiskOS), you can disable LIKO-12's DiskOS updater (So your OS doesn't get overwritten by DiskOS when a new update of LIKO-12) by creating an empty file at `C:/.noupdate`

 ## Paths
 There are relative paths, and absolute paths.
 Relative paths refer to a file / directory on the same drive, and are relative to the current directory (the one shown in the prompt), while absolute paths, refer to a file / directory, on a different drive, and begin with the drive letter followed by the colon.
 Both types use `/` as a delimiter.
 A relative path can also make use of `..`, which can be used to access the parent directory.